step-security/github-actions-goat/README.md

 ## Tutorial #1 - Set minimum permissions for the `GITHUB_TOKEN`

-1. Create a new issue in the forked repo.
+1. Go the forked repo's "Settings" and enable Issues.
+Create a new issue in the forked repo.
 Label the issue as an enhancement.
 Once you do this, a GitHub workflow will get triggered.
 You can see the code for the workflow under `./github/workflows`.
 2. Go to the Actions tab, and have a look at the permissions assigned to the `GITHUB_TOKEN`.
 You can see the permissions in the workflow run logs.
 3. By default, the `GITHUB_TOKEN` has a lot of permissions assigned.
 This includes the permission to write to the repository.
 4. You can now manually secure the workflow by adding the `permissions` key, but it is hard to know what the permissions should be for a given workflow.
 Different 3rd party Actions may  use different permissions.
 In this tutorial, let us fix the permissions automatically.